XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/diagnose-test-failures.md

 From the first two lines of the above, two key bits of information can be deduced:

-1. The name of the test that failed: `ServiceDiscoveryIntegrationTest.testQueryInfoWithoutPresenceSubscriptionBareJidWithoutNode (Normal)`
+1. The name of the test that failed: `DiscoIntegrationTest.testInfoNoSub (Normal)`
 2. The assertion that failed is:
    > Expected the disco#info request from 'smack-inttest-one-muy28@example.org/one-muy28' to 'smack-inttest-two-muy28@example.org' (which has not granted presence subscription to the requestor) to be responded to with an error (but it was not).